zemirco/nodejs-pdf-docs/markdown/events.markdown

 there aren't any strict restrictions on that, as any string will be accepted.

 Functions can then be attached to objects, to be executed when an event is emitted.
 These functions are called _listeners_.
+Inside a listener function, `this` refers to the `EventEmitter` that the listener was attached to.

 ## Class: events.EventEmitter